welissonArley/Packages.MAUI/README.md

 Each library in my project comes with its own documentation, providing detailed information and examples on how to use it in your .NET MAUI projects.

-I recommend exploring the documentation to understand the full range of capabilities each librarie offer.
+I recommend exploring the documentation to understand the full range of capabilities each library offers.

 Simply navigate to the corresponding folder in my GitHub repository and look for the documentation file.